Approved by Committee on Licensure on November 11, 2024

 Rationale

 ASCE supports the licensure of all civil engineers including those in engineering education.
 Engineering design courses should be taught by licensed professionals in accordance with ABET criteria.
-Teaching under the direct supervision of a licensed professional engineer allows entry level faculty without design experience the opportunity to gain experience and enables them to teach courses that are primarily design in content.
+Teaching under the direct supervision of a licensed professional engineer allows entry level faculty without design experience the opportunity to gain experience and enables them to teach courses whose content is primarily design.
 Also, for those faculty members who wish to provide direct engineering services to the public, professional engineering licensure is a requirement.

 Every civil engineering educator serves as a professional role model throughout a student’s academic career.
 ASCE highly values the contributions civil engineering faculty make to society through the education of engineering students.
 By the example they set, licensed educators communicate the importance of licensure to students.